Doubly robust and computationally efficient high-dimensional variable selection: Proofs

 \section{Proofs}

 Since all of our theoretical results focus on the hypothesis level, where the $j$th hypothesis to be tested is defined in~\eqref{eq:conditional-independence}, and since $j$ is fixed for the given hypothesis test, we will simplify our notation for clarity.
-We denote $\prx = \prx_j$ and $\prz = \prx_{\minus j}$, and in this notation, we are interested in testing the hypothesis:
+We denote $\exa = \ex{j}$ (the $j$th predictor) and $\rz = \rx{\mj}$ (all other predictors), and in this notation, we are interested in testing the hypothesis:

 In addition, we drop the $j$ subscripts from all quantities.
-For functions, instead of $m_j(\prx_{\minus j})$, we use $m(\prz)$ to denote $\E [\pry \mid \prz]$, instead of $\widehat m_j(\prx_{\minus j})$, we use $\widehat m(\prz)$, and instead of $\widehat f_j(\prx_{\minus j})$, we use $\widehat f(\prz)$.
+For functions, instead of $m_j(\rx{\mj})$, we use $m(\rz)$ to denote $\E [\ey \mid \rz]$, instead of $\widehat m_j(\rx{\mj})$, we use $\widehat m(\rz)$, and instead of $\widehat f_j(\rx)$, we use $\widehat f(\exa, \rz)$.
 We replace $L_{ij}$ and $R_{ij}$ with $L_i$ and $R_i$.
 Moreover, instead of indexing tests and test statistics by $j$, we index by $n$.
 We will be using this notation in all of the subsequent sections.

 We also define concretely here certain notions of conditional convergence.
 The first definition is about conditional convergence in distribution.

 \begin{definition} For each $n$, let $W_n$ be a random variable and let $\mathcal{F}_n$ be a $\sigma$-algebra.
 Then, we say $W_n$ converges in distribution to a random variable $W$ conditionally on $\mathcal{F}_n$ if $\mathbb{P}\left[W_n \leq t \mid \mathcal{F}_n\right] \xrightarrow{p} \mathbb{P}[W \leq t]$ for each $t \in \mathbb{R}$ at which $t \mapsto \mathbb{P}[W \leq t]$ is continuous.
 We denote this relation via $W_n \mid \mathcal{F}_n \xrightarrow{d, p} W$. \end{definition}